Frequently Asked Questions

 Managing private groups and recipes can be confusing.
 The following diagram and notes should help explain how they work to determine if a recipe can be shared publicly.

-- Private links that are generated using th
+- Private links that are generated from the recipe page using the

-- Private groups block all access to recipes, including those that are public.
-Expect as noted above.
+- Private groups block all access to recipes, including those that are public, except as noted above.

 - Private recipes block all access to the recipe from public links.
 This does not affect Private Links.